 The serve return plays a critical role in the game of tennis.
 During roughly half the match, your first shot taken will be a serve return.
 It’s important, therefore, that you develop a sound technique.

-The tennis serve return starts with proper positioning along the baseline.
+The serve return starts with proper positioning along the baseline.
 You should be in the ready position, leaning forward with the racket in front of you.
 A split second before your opponent makes contact with the ball, you want to rise and initiate a split step.
 Doing so will allow you to quickly shift your weight in the direction of the oncoming shot.
 Unlike regular groundstrokes, you do not want to bring the racket too far back.
 Instead, step into the serve using your bodyweight.

 If you can diffuse your opponent’s serve and put them on the defensive, you gain a big advantage.
-A tennis serve return can be either defensive where you block the shot, or it can be offensive in nature where you blast the ball back at your opponent or position the ball out of their reach.
+A serve return can be either defensive where you block the shot, or it can be offensive in nature where you blast the ball back at your opponent or position the ball out of their reach.